idleberg/Little-Printer-APOD/README.md

-# Little Printer Astronomy Picture of the Day
+# Astronomy Picture of the Day

 A little web app that brings NASA's [Astronomy Picture of the Day](http://apod.nasa.gov/) ("APOD") to your [Little Printer](http://bergcloud.com/littleprinter/).
 Due to the technical quality of the printouts, this app mainly serves for educational services.

+You will notice a grey background when opening `sample/index.htm` on your desktop browser.
+This should give an impression of the printout's dimensions, but will not be printed itself.
+Also, the viewport of the page is suitable for smart phones of all kinds.

 ## Contributing